mskf3000/Tutorials-and-Cheat-Sheets/IPTables - IPSet.md

 And can then save the IP set like this

-    sudo ipset save FooBar > ipset.FooBar.conf
+    sudo ipset save FooBar > rules.ipset.FooBar

-The contents of `ipset.FooBar.conf` it will look something like this:
+The contents of `rules.ipset.FooBar` it will look something like this:

 	create FooBar hash:net family inet hashsize 1024 maxelem 65536
 	add FooBar 127.0.0.0/8